ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 >
 > -- __How to Read a Book__

-It's common in novel author to start a blog post just quoting someone (usually Einstein, or what they think Einstein said).
+It's common in novel authors to start a blog post just quoting someone (usually Einstein, or what they think Einstein said).
 This is helpful at the beginning, but it's a bad habit.
 If someone has already stated with clarity what you want to say, why saying it?

 Another common thing is hearing people stating complex ideas in too simplistic terms.
 Complex problems are not solved by simple statements, and whoever thinks that 140 characters are enough to make yourself understood doesn't understand that at all.
 Complexity arises as soon as the book is good enough, and that's why Rule 7 follows: you must build the arguments bottom up, from the simple statement to the argument itself, gathering ideas from the book like pieces of a jigsaw puzzle, like building blocks that allow you to bring an idea to fruition.